Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 And often, it is where the shift begins.

-Because when the fear underneath the boundary softens, the boundary itself does not need to be forced in quite the same way.
+Because when the fear underneath the boundary softens, the boundary itself may not need to be forced in quite the same way.

 You may begin to feel that you can be kind and clear at the same time.